DatapuntAmsterdam/gastransitie/README.md

   for local development.
 * Geographic data is reprojected to "Rijksdriehoek systeem"

+* Work is underway to package all this as a Django application that also provides web views on these data.

+## About the new implementation (which is work-in-progress)
+* The new version will provide a Django application (under `web/`).
+* This web app provides detail pages for each Amsterdam neighborhood based on quick scan documents currently used internally.
+* Furthermore some city wide overview maps will also be provided for comparison.

 ### Data sources
 Currently all these are backed-up on the object store.
 * Planned renovations of social housing - non-public, source AFWC